renault-digital/docker-opa/README.md

 # The Processes to build this image

-* Enable Travis CI cronjob on this repo to run build daily on master branch
+* Enable GITHUB ACTION CI on this repo to run build daily on master branch
 * Check if there are new tags/releases announced via Github REST API
 * Match the exist docker image tags via Hub.docker.io REST API
 * If not matched, build the image with release version and push to https://hub.docker.com/